Ala Wai Terrace

 Covered parking is cited in several listings (at least 3), including phrases like "one secured, covered parking stall," "covered parking," and "1 of only 6 covered parking stalls," showing the building offers covered parking stalls.
 Multiple agents' remarks corroborate the feature.

-I looked for explicit phrases like deeded parking, owned stall, or parking included in deed.
-The listings only reference secured/covered parking availability, so deeded parking is not supported by the remarks.
+I looked for phrases like deeded parking, owned stall, or parking included in the deed and found none.
+The listings only indicate assigned or available stalls, which is not enough to call the parking deeded.

 No listing remarks mention EV charging, Tesla chargers, or stations, and the EVCHRG checkbox is absent on all available MLS records.
 Given this and the building’s age/profile, it is very likely the building does not offer dedicated EV charging at this time.

-I searched for monthly parking fees, parking rent, or any added parking cost and found nothing.
-The remarks discuss parking availability, but not a parking charge amount.
+I searched for parking rent, monthly parking charge, or additional parking cost and found nothing.
+The remarks mention parking availability and storage fees, but not any parking fee.

 Across all provided listings, there are no references to guest or visitor parking, and the GUEST feature is never selected in MLS data.
 This suggests the building does not provide dedicated guest parking stalls.